crate/services-docs/docs/tutorials/quick-start.md

   LIMIT 20;
   ```

-While the integrated `sys.summits` table can be used run your first queries, you
+While the integrated `sys.summits` table can be used to run your first queries, you
 probably want to import your own data or start with one of our sample datasets.

 ## Import Data

-To import data in a CrateDB Cloud cluster you can make use of the provided
+To import data in a CrateDB Cloud cluster, you can make use of the provided
 import mechanism in the cloud console, which can be found next to the cluster
 overview page in the **"Import"** tab.